The-Peso-G/nightlite/README.md

 folder, containing shared functions, and the `mimc` folder, containing the equivalent .zok files which use MiMC hashing.

-Using Nightfall, you can choose whether to use MiMC hashing or SHA-256 hashing to calculate merkle tree roots.
-Take a look at the [Nightfall](https://github.com/EYBlockchain/nightfall/tree/master/zkp) `zkp/README` for more information.
-By default, Nightlite will use SHA-256.

 All the .zok files need to have the `generateZokratesFiles()` function run on them.
 This will generate the files you need for the rest of the Nightfall protocol to work.
 If you are running Nightfall, the `./nightfall-generate-trusted-setup` command calls this function for you.